 - 1. Black Education & Northern Free States: In "Chapter 1: Going to School North of Slavery," Givens traces the educational experiences of black students in Northern states during the antebellum period, when slavery was abolished in the region.
-Through narratives such as Alexander Crummell witnessing his friend's father, George Garnet, jumping from a second story window to flee slave catchers in New York City, Givens illustrates the prosthetic nature of the borders between "slave states" and "free states."
+Through narratives such as Alexander Crummell witnessing his friend's father, George Garnet, jumping from a second story window to flee slave catchers in New York City, Givens illustrates the artificial nature of the borders between "slave states" and "free states."
 The narratives and experiences of black students in the North, including the sparse and segregated schools for black children, the oppressive philosophies of schools such as the African Free School (operated by white funders), and the destruction of schools such as Noyes Academy, all illustrate the national scope of antiblack persecution during the enslavement era. - 2.
 African Heritage & The Middle Passage: Alexander Crummell and Henry Highland Garnet, whose narratives appear in Chapter 1, were among the first in their families to live in the United States.
-Their narratives are symbolic of the millions of Africans who were enslaved and brought to the Americas through the Middle Passage, a key stage of the Atlantic Slave Trade.
+Their narratives are emblematic of the millions of Africans who were enslaved and brought to the Americas through the Middle Passage, a key stage of the Atlantic Slave Trade.
 Crummell's father had been captured in Africa and suffered through the Middle Passage, as had Garnet's grandfather.
-The closeness of both the Middle Passage and their African heritage shaped these early black students and their visions of freedom.
-Crummell's desire to escape back to Africa reveals the conflicting reality of freedom in the antebellum North. - 3.
-Witnessing & Shared Vulnerability during Slavery: As expressed in the book's subtitle, School Clothes is a "Collective Memoir of Black Student Witness."
-As Givens explains on page 32, the act of witnessing when it comes to black students "involves coming into awareness of how the violence and mistreatment of other individual black people could potentially be visited on oneself."
-Such witnessing brings awareness of "shared vulnerability" between oneself and other black people.
+The closeness of both the Middle Passage and their African heritage to their lives shaped these early black students and their visions of freedom.
+For example, Crummell's desire to escape back to Africa reveals the conflicting reality of freedom in the antebellum North. - 3.
+Witnessing & Shared Vulnerability during Slavery: As expressed in the book's subtitle, School Clothes is a "Collective Memoir of Black Student Witness," students share a consciousness about the world and their place in it.
+As Givens explains on page 32, the act of witnessing forblack students "involves coming into awareness of how the violence and mistreatment of other individual black people could potentially be visited on oneself."
+Such witnessing brings awareness of the "shared vulnerability" between oneself and other black people.
 It is in this context of shared vulnerability that the concept of freedom and the value of education take on a collective nature.
+Thus, witness is the impetus for higher goals in and after U.S. chattel slavery.